Jayfeather233/shinxBot/README.md

 - src/main: contains main.java and other files to distribute message with go-cqhttp.
 - src/function: contains all java files to process the QQ Message.
 - src/event: contains all java files to process the QQ events.
 (Will send entire JSON message as parameter)
-- src/httpconnect: files used to connect with go-cqhttp through HTTP and files for download images.
+- src/httpconnect: files used to connect with go-cqhttp or other APIs through HTTP.
+- src/utils: files used to download pictures via http.
 - lib: libraries.
 Contains: support files for JSON.
 (Alibaba.fastjson)

 ### How to run the bot